Migrate from Vercel to Serverless

 And a basic backend-only app?
 I mean, it's serverless!

 Right, that's the most common scenario, so I didn't think it would be complicated, and it wasn't!
-I've got a service that gets the top 5 HackerNews stories and adds them to my BlogInMail account.
+I've got a service that gets the top 5 HackerNews stories and adds them to a feed reader.
 This runs via a GitHub Action (cron, daily), and is perfect for a serverless setup.
 I won't get into all the details, but the main change I had to make was converting the handler.
 It looked something like this:

 old last bit of handler.js